 Day 12: Whittington to Fradley Junction

 I had a very peaceful night’s sleep last night, apart from the usual road and rail noise in the distance.
-Tamworth is still miles away, but I could hear boy racers revving their engines and skidding about as the wind was blowing in that direction.
-I was glad I stuck to my rule of not walking through built-up areas in the late evening.
+Tamworth is still miles away, but I could hear boy racers revving their engines and skidding about as the wind was blowing from that direction.
+I was glad I stuck to my rule of not walking through built-up areas late in the day.

 I had packed away and set off by 7.30am.
 A bit later than normal, but I don’t have so far to walk today before I meet up with my family for the first time since they dropped me off in Dover 12 days ago.